Japabu/spa-json/README.md

 ## License

-This project is licensed under [INSERT LICENSE HERE].
+This project is licensed under the "Do Whatever You Want" License (DWYW).
 See the LICENSE file for details.

 ## Acknowledgements